davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 CouchDB performance degrades more than LevelDB as the amount of state data increases, requiring you to provide adequate resources for CouchDB instances for the life of the application.

+### General chaincode query considerations

+Avoid writing queries that could be unbounded in the amount of data returned, and even if it's bounded if it's likely to return a large amount of data then this will cause a transaction to run for a long time and possibly time out.
+It's not best practice for fabric transactions to run for a long time, so ensure your queries are optimised to not return large amounts of data and if JSON queries are used ensure they are indexed.
+See [Good practice for queries](https://hyperledger-fabric.readthedocs.io/en/release-2.5/couchdb_as_state_database.html#good-practices-for-queries) for guidance on JSON queries.

 ### Use the new Peer Gateway Service

 The peer Gateway Service and the new Fabric-Gateway client SDKs are a substantial improvement over the legacy Go, Java and Node SDKs.
 Not only do they provide much improved throughput, they also provide better capability reducing the complexity of a client application.
 For example the Gateway SDKs will automatically collect enough endorsements to satisfy not only the chaincode endorsement policy but also any state-based endorsement policies that get included when the transaction is simulated, something that was not possible with the legacy SDKs.